top of page

 7. Use a 9/16" wrench or ratchet to extract the impeller

-12. Reinstall impeller carefully without hammering
+12. Reinstall the impeller carefully, without hammering

 Mechanic Insight